 “Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.” ~1 Corinthians 7:10

-(Reprinted from Jared C. Wilson’s The Gospel Coalition)
+(Excerpt from Jared C. Wilson’s The Gospel Coalition)

 What Will Keep Someone From Being Repentant?